garrandall/popular-music-data/tracks/magnet-and-steel-walter-egan.md

 For you are a magnet and I am steel

-I can't hope that I'll hold you for long (ooh)
+I can't hope that I'll hold you for long (oh
-You're a woman who's lost to your song (ooh)
+You're a woman who's lost to your song (oh
-But the love that I feel is so strong (ooh)
+But the love that I feel is so strong (oh
 And it can't be wrong